Homemade gumdrops are a fun and tasty science experiment you can easily make at home. Give this colorful candy making a try!

-Gumdrops are something I recommend every home cook make at least once.
+Gumdrops are something we recommend every home cook make at least once.
 Not only are they fun and cute, it’s actually really good practice in the science of cooking.
 Lots of different chemical reactions are happening in this recipe and it is a fun experience to watch the process as it moves along.
 Sure, you can’t eat the candies for a few days, but it’s a great kitchen experiment.
 Kids will love watching the process as well as eating the results.
-I do love some good, clean kitchen fun!
+We really do love some good, clean kitchen fun!

-What kind of flavoring should I use?
+What kind of flavoring should I use in Homemade Gumdrops?

 This candy can easily be customized using various flavored clear extracts.
 We enjoy traditional citrus flavored gumdrops using orange extract or lemon extract, but you can also get creative and use any other flavored extract as well.
-We have found that vanilla extract is a bit to subtle of a flavoring and is not recommended.
+We have found that vanilla extract is a bit too subtle of a flavoring and is not recommended.
 It is important that the extract is clear so that it does not taint the color of the candy.

 What kind of food coloring should I use?